 - 1 Hairstyles & Popular Trends

 - 2 How To Get A Curly Afro with Natural Hair

 - 3 How To Make My Natural Hair Curly

 Hairstyles & Popular Trends

 Afro curly hair has always been synonymous with having to take years to grow out type 4 hair.
-However, with the recent advancement in wigs, clip-ins, and extensions, this look has never been more natural to pull off.
+However, with the recent advancement in wigs, clip-ins, and kinky hair extensions, this look has never been more natural to pull off.
 Not only can you go from short to glam in under 10 minutes, but it does not matter what hair texture you are born with.
-You can pull off the Afro Curly look with our extensions.
-If you are already natural, I recommend using the natural clip in the collection.
-Get clip ins that blend best with your actual natural hair because you can easily manipulate the curl pattern with a twist or Bantu knots, which I will explain later.
-If You have a really loose curl pattern like 3a 3b, it will be hard to get the curly afro to look unless your hair is relatively short.
-For you divas, I recommend a traditional sew ins with kinky hair and closures.
+You can pull off the Afro curly look with extensions.
+If you are already natural, I recommend installing the clip-ins.
+Get clip-ins that blend best with your actual natural hair because you can easily manipulate the curl pattern with a twist or Bantu knots, which I will explain later.
+If you have a loose curl pattern like 3a 3b, it will be hard to get the curly afro to look unless your hair is relatively short.
+For you divas, I recommend traditional sew-ins and closures.
 Or our short Nubian wig line.
-The best curl pattern to use will be the Kinky Curly, Coily or the Afro Kinky collections as these will give the best Afro Curly look!
+The best curl pattern to use will be the kinky curly, coily or the afro kinky collections as these will give the best afro curly look!

 A great way to achieve the best looking curly Afro is to follow these easy tips.
 An important thing to consider when shaping your look is to remember that patience is a virtue.
 Growing your hair out takes time (lots and lots of time LOL) however I will let you in a few secrets to fake it until you make it!
 Let’s get started